 In all cases, students are expected to communicate their situation and needs to their instructor in a timely manner.
-Please note that this course has a significant emphasis on weekly readings and participation.
+Please note that this course strongly emphasizes weekly readings and participation.
 Missed deadlines tend to "snowball" workload issues.

 COURSE WITHDRAWAL INFORMATION